Zag-Research/Zag-Smalltalk/Documentation/Mapping.md

 | 123 | an external object - with pointers |
 | 125 | an external weak object - with pointers |
 | 127 | a weak object - with pointers |

+The choice of values means that if the value anded with 65 is equal to 65, there are pointers, otherwise not.

 The remaining format bit 7 encodes whether  the object is immutable, so any assignments will signal an exception.